sushrutm29/Issue-Reporting-Website/README.md

 ### Redis Cache

-We will use Redis mainly for caching search history with the goal of making result retrieval faster
+We will use Redis mainly for caching search history with the goal of making result retrieval faster.

 > Installation: